geoffzelenka/student-records/README.md

             * Delimiter: `|`
             * Order: `last_name`, `first_name`, `middle_initial`, `campus`, `favorite_color`, `date_of_birth`

+## Design considerations
+There are 3 main things to do in this problem, read in the records, sort them, and then print them back out.
+So, I made 3 classes to handle those 3 things as well as a Student class to hold the data for each record.
+Sorting and printing are fairly straight forward.
+There's a rub with the reading in because of the different file formats and column orderings.
+To map the different formats together I made some constants that defined where the fields were ordered in each file, and then rearranged them before putting them into the Student class.
+The different date formats get handled in the Student class by coercing strings into a date format and then back to a string.

 ## Trouble spots
 1. When creating the java student class, getting that imported to be used by the rest of the program took quite a while.
 Then, after reading